lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_GCP_client_tools.md

 [   ![GCP integrated shell](/images/shellstart-update.gif)]()

-NOTE: You can download the GCP SDK(https://cloud.google.com/sdk/) and use `gcloud` commands from your local laptop.
+NOTE: As an alternative to using the GCP integrated cloud shell, you use a locally-installed GCP client.
+To do this you  download and configure the GCP SDK(https://cloud.google.com/sdk/).
+Then you can use `gcloud` commands from your local laptop to start, control or stop GCP service instances.
+An example, which would start three GCE (Google Compute Engine) virtual machines is shown below.
+For a complete list of command parameters, see [link](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create)

+`gcloud compute instances create example-instance-1 example-instance-2 example-instance-3 --zone=us-central1-a`

 ---